Identification with All Humanity Lab

 We are an international research team of social, political, cognitive, personality and cross-cultural psychologists working on topics related to identification with all humanity, as expressed by Socrates and Gandhi.
 We investigate both its psychological antecedents and social consequences (see more in "about IWAH").

-Our mission is not only research, but also sharing knowledge about global human identification and citizenship, the ways of developing and enlarging them, and possibly applying psychological insights to real-world problems such as prejudice, dehumanization, hate crimes, exclusion, discrimination etc. Our goals include applying research results to enhancing international cooperation in solving global problems (climate crisis, refugees crisis, hunger, contagious diseases, rising nationalisms and extremisms), peace building and enhancing human rights orientation.
+Our mission is not only research, but also sharing knowledge about global human identification, the ways of developing and enlarging it, and possibly applying psychological insights to real-world problems such as prejudice, dehumanization, hate crimes, exclusion, discrimination etc. Our goals include applying research results to enhancing international cooperation in solving global problems (climate crisis, refugees crisis, hunger, contagious diseases, rising nationalisms and extremisms), peace building and enhancing human rights orientation.